Juvenile Arthritis Awareness Month—Benefits of Hot Tub Therapy

+Arthritis is typically associated with age but the month of July raises awareness for children with the disease.
 Juvenile arthritis, an autoimmune disease that causes swelling in the joints, affects 300,000 children in the country and is often under-recognized.

-Those with the condition typically experience stiffness and soreness, making it painful to get through normal, everyday movements.
+Juvenile arthritis, an autoimmune disease, affects 300,000 children in the country and is often under-recognized.
+Those with the condition typically experience stiffness and soreness, making it painful to get through everyday movements.
 Yet, one of the best ways to combat the symptoms of arthritis is just that — movement.
 Because the disease causes tissue inflammation, the wear and tear of typical exercise can create increased swelling and more pain.

 Water’s Natural Benefits

 The buoyancy of water provides a safe and low-impact environment for exercising, compared to performing the same activity on land.
 In fact, when in water, the majority of the body’s weight is supported, enabling land exercises to be performed without the risk of muscle and joint swelling.
 While pools are an option for hydrotherapy, hot tubs and swim spas also offer a therapeutic hydromassage.
 The spas feature jets that combine air and water to relieve pain and improve flexibility.

 Another benefit unique to hot tub therapy is water temperature.
 Warmer water helps muscles relax, improving flexibility and increasing circulation.
 Adjust the water temperature, depending on the patient’s needs, to help reduce pain and better perform exercises.
 The Arthritis Foundation recommends a water temperature between 83 degrees and 90 degrees.
 For a child living with arthritis, soothing the joints and muscles is essential to living an enjoyable life.

 Opportunity for Better Living

 July is a perfect opportunity to teach your child about his or her own health and how important exercise is to maintaining a healthy life.